 That’s mainly how we get our topics, but you have to know your audience, you have to hear them.
 We can make up our own topics but it might not be what they want to listen to.
 In order for them to click on it, it needs to be something that concerns the majority of your readers.

-We are really on it and it’s important because it’s such a novel virus and no one knows what to expect and we’re trying to help them navigate these waters.
+we are really on it and it’s important because it’s such a novel virus and no one knows what to expect and we’re trying to help them navigate these waters.

 — A lot of publishers are having to be more flexible in their content planning right now than they might normally.
 How have you changed your editorial process or strategy in light of all this?